-- Light the main burner according to the appliance manufacturer's instructions and allow to burn at least five minutes. - Remove one thermostat lead (TH) at the gas control terminal. - Using the pilot gas adjustment screw, decrease the pilot flame until it begins to pull away from the thermopile.
-Allow thermopile to cool for one minute. - 4.
-Temporarily jumper the thermostat terminals (TH) on the gas control. - If the main burner ignites, reduce the pilot flame by turning the pilot adjustment screw 1/4 turn at a time until the valve fails to pull in.
-Allow the thermocouple to cool at least one minute between each reduction in the pilot flame level. - 6.
-Increase the pilot flame just enough to pull in the gas control main valve. - Jumper the thermostat terminals.
-The main burner should light within four seconds and without flame roll-out.
-If it does not, check the Location and Mounting instructions on page 1 and repeat steps 1 through 6. - If main burner still does not light, replace thermopile and repeat steps 1 through 6. - 9.
-Remove the jumper to shut off the main burner. - 10.
-Readjust pilot burner flame.
-See Adjust Pilot Flame section. - 11.
-Reconnect the thermopile lead and ensure all connections are correct and the system is functioning properly.
+- Light the main burner according to the appliance manufacturer's instructions and allow to burn at least five minutes. - 2.
+Remove one thermostat lead (TH) at the gas control terminal. - Using the pilot gas adjustment screw, decrease the pilot flame until it begins to pull away from the thermopile.
+Allow thermopile to cool for one minute. - Temporarily jumper the thermostat terminals (TH) on the gas control. - 5.
+If the main burner ignites, reduce the pilot flame by turning the pilot adjustment screw 1/4 turn at a time until the valve fails to pull in.
+Allow the thermocouple to cool at least one minute between each reduction in the pilot flame level. - Increase the pilot flame just enough to pull in the gas control main valve. - 7.
+Jumper the thermostat terminals.
+The main burner should light within four seconds and without flame rollout.
+If it does not, check the Location instructions in Location section and repeat steps 1 through 6. - 8.
+If main burner still does not light, replace thermopile and repeat steps 1 through 6. - 9.
+Remove the jumper to shut off the main burner. - Readjust pilot burner flame.
+See "Adjust Pilot Flame" on page 3. - Reconnect the thermopile lead and ensure all connections are correct and the system is functioning properly.